Timeline of major events

 Many of the noble houses of Westeros today trace their lineage back to the Age of Heroes.
 This was the time when grand historical figures are said to have lived, such as Brandon the Builder, founder of House Stark; Lann the Clever, who winkled Casterly Rock from the Casterlys, founder of House Lannister; or Garth Greenhand, founder of House Gardener of the Reach.
 Also during this era the Storm Kings arise in the stormlands: a line with figures such as the founding Durran, supposed builder of Storm's End, first king of the Iron Islands; and the Grey King.

-Founding of the Wall: With the Others defeated, Bran the Builder, with the aid of the giants, the First Men, and perhaps the children of the forest, raise up the Wall: a monumental fortification of ice and ancient magic, to shelter the realms of men from the menaces of the north.
-The Sworn Brotherhood of the Night's Watch is formed to man and guard it.It's said that Bran the Builder built Winterfell and became the first King In The North.
+Founding of the Wall: With the Others defeated, Bran the Builder, with the aid of giants, the First Men, and perhaps the children of the forest, raises the Wall: a monumental fortification of ice and ancient magic, to shelter the realms of men from the menaces of the north.
+The Sworn Brotherhood of the Night's Watch guards the Wall.
+It is said that Bran the Builder also built Winterfell, became the first King in the North, and founded House Stark.

-The Andal Invasion: The Andals cross the Narrow Sea making landfall on its eastern shore, on what would one day become the Vale of Arryn.
+The Andal Invasion: The Andals cross the narrow sea and make landfall on its eastern shore at the Fingers, on what would one day become the Vale of Arryn.
 They come under the banner of the Faith of the Seven, with seven-pointed stars carved into their chests, wielding weapons of steel.
 They fight both the First Men and the children of the forest, sweeping the land much like the First Men did thousands of years before.
+When the Andals crossed the narrow sea from Essos is disputed; some sources indicate six thousand years ago, the True History states it was four thousand years ago, and some maesters claim it was two thousand years ago.

 |ca.-4,000||The Iron Islands fall to the Andals, ending the first line of kings ruling there uncontested for over a thousand years, originating from Urron Redhand.
 Unlike in the other regions, however, Andals are assimilated to the native beliefs of the Old Way and the Drowned God.|